gui2de/ppol6818-spring2026/week2-github/cfl55/cfl55_bio.md

 - ***Lemons***.
 Probably not actual lemons, but the lemony scent of lemon flavored candy or a particular kind of hand soap.
 Sharp and tingly and citrusy.
 - ***Really yeasty bread***.
 Straight out of the oven or left out to form a thick, chewy crust.
 Smells like I imagine Europe should smell.
 - ***Justice***.
 Because I think it will help get me into law school.

+### Question: Out of all the electives you’ve taken at McCourt, which one has been your favorite, and why?

+My favorite elective I've taken at McCourt so far was Urban Law and Policy.
+It was very informative about the history and law that have shaped US cities.
+I think, however, that the electives I'm taking this semester will be even better.